Sunrise in Heaven: Production

 Written by Dan Benamor, Sunrise in Heaven was produced by Dureyshevar, Nat Mundel, Jack Nasser, Jacob Nasser and Joseph Nasser, and line produced by Bochen Zhang.
 A trailer for the film was released on February 6, 2019.
-It was released on April 9.
+It was released on April 9, 2019, on DVD and video-on-demand.

 Filming

-Filming began on June 25, 2018 in Los Angeles, California and was completed on July 10, 2018.
+Filming began on June 25, 2018, in Los Angeles, California and was completed on July 10, 2018.